 An aspect of architecture in the area of theory and history.
 Topics vary from year to year.
 (Theory/History Elective).
 Prerequisite(s): ARCH 2300 or permission of the School.
 Lectures three hours a week.
-Lectures three hours a week.

-ARCH 4808 [0.5 credit] Independent Study (Elective Course).
+ARCH 4808 [0.5 credit] Independent Study

+(Elective Course).